 Master coding skills (either Python or R)

 Don’t try to study multiple programming languages when you are a beginner as it will not only confuse you when it comes to your goals and makes it tougher to ace an interview.
+Try to get some data science Interview questions before going for an interview.

 Build your online portfolio